🎸 Don’t buy another guitar - get your current guitar set up properly by your local guitar tech!

 The Ultimate Guide To Set Ups

-🎸 What Does “Setting Up” a Guitar Mean?
+🎸 What Does “A Good Set Up” Mean?

-- Intonation Adjustment: Setting the bridge to make sure the guitar is in tune along the entire fretboard.
+- Intonation: Setting the bridge saddle position to make sure the guitar plays in tune.

-- Pickup Height Adjustment: Optimising the distance between the pickups and strings for balanced output.
+- Pickup Height: Optimising the distance between the pickups and strings for balanced output.

-- Tremolo (or Vibrato) Adjustment: Setting the spring tension to ensure the tremolo operates as desired and returns to pitch.
+- Tremolo (or Vibrato if fitted): Setting the spring tension to ensure the tremolo operates as desired.

 🎸 Why is a Setup Necessary?